humdrum-tools/vhv-documentation/filter/autobeam/index.md

 </script>

-Note the filter `extract -s 1-$,1-$` which duplicates the original staff of music.
+Note the filter `extract -s 1-$,1-$` which duplicates the original system of music.
 Then the `-k 1` option for autobeam applies beam breaking for syllable starts only to the first kern spine (the lowest staff in the system).